davidgasquez/handbook/content/random/random.md

 ## Thought Experiments

 A thought experiment is a device with which one performs an intentional, structured process of intellectual deliberation in order to speculate, within a specifiable problem domain, about potential consequents (or antecedents) for a designated antecedent (or consequent).

+Thought experiments enable us to explore for the purpose of thinking.
+They reveal our instinctive knowledge, allow us to predict implications and outcomes, and anticipate problems.

 A few interesting ones:

 - [Experience Machine](https://en.m.wikipedia.org/wiki/Experience_machine).